With continued challenges, private foundations should proactively focus on their year-end tax strategies to prepare for 2023.

 - Contributions, gifts, and grants paid to individuals and other organizations

 - Acquisition costs of assets used in a foundation’s charitable activities in the year the assets are acquired or converted to a tax-exempt use

 Qualifying distributions are determined on the cash receipts and disbursements method of accounting, regardless of the accounting method used to maintain a foundation’s books and records.

-Foundations should determine whether or not they met the minimum distribution requirement for prior years by the end of the 2021 tax year.
+Foundations should determine whether they met the minimum distribution requirement for prior years by the end of the 2022 tax year.
 If not, they should make final qualifying distributions before the last day of the tax year to avoid the excise tax.